Zora Neale Hurston was born in 1891 in Alabama and died in Fort Pierce, Florida in 1960.

 In 1942 she published her autobiography, "Dust Tracks On A Road", and became famous at last.
 She was written up in Who's Who In America and other reference works.
 At last she was recognized as one of the most important Florida authors.

 She worked for a time as a librarian at Patrick Air Force Base near Cocoa Beach, but got fired.
-She lived in the Eau Gallie area of Melbourne in those days, but after losing her job she got evicted from her small rented house in 1956.
+She lived in the Eau Gallie area of Melbourne in those days.

-She then moved down the coast to Fort Pierce and worked as a maid.
+After her stint at Patrick, she worked as a maid in Fort Pierce, Florida, towards the end of her life.
 She died in 1960, at age 69, after suffering a stroke.
 Her Fort Pierce neighbors took up a collection for her funeral.
 The collection didn't raise enough to buy a headstone, so Zora was buried in an unmarked grave.

 The grave remained unmarked until 1973.